LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Service to allow objects/files within a virtual "directory"
   * Bucket names must be *globally unique*
   * Buckets exist within AWS regions
-  * Not a file system, and if a file system is needed, EBS/EFS/FSx should be considered
+  * Not a file system, though if a file system is needed, EBS/EFS/FSx should be considered
   * Not mountable as is a NFS
   * Supports any file format
   * Name formalities: